rasmuserik/direape/README.md

               .then(buf => btoa(da.buf2ascii(buf)))
               .then(base64 => da.pid = da.nid = base64)
               .catch(e => {
+                document.body.innerHTML = `
-                document.body.innerHTML = 'This app requires a browser that supports web cryptography.<br>This has been tested to work recent Chrome and Firefox.';
+                  This app requires a browser that supports web cryptography.<br>
+                  This has been tested to work recent Chrome and Firefox.`;
                 throw e;
               });
           }